 Do I need to pay inheritance tax?

-However, if you're married or in a civil partnership, you may be able to leave more than this before paying tax.
-From April 2016, the threshold will be higher if your estate includes a family home that you leave to your children.
+If you're married or in a civil partnership, you may also be able to leave more than this before paying tax.

 You can find out more in our guide: inheritance tax: thresholds, rates and who pays